Stay up to date with The Good Life letter

 We'll apply a lot of meaning to Mother's Day.
 Mothers are the best.
 They are the apex, but some people have really complicated relationships with their mothers.

+There is grief surrounding Mother's Day for many.
 So not everyone feels like their mother is the best.

 Sarah Shaoul: I think podcast is just a library of resources.
 So, there are podcasts on all different kinds of grief.